scrapy/scrapy/docs/intro/overview.rst

 and then called the default callback method ``parse`` passing the response object as an argument.

+Here you notice one of the main advantages about Scrapy: requests are scheduled and processed asynchronously.
+This means that Scrapy doesn't need to wait for a request to be finished and processed, it can send another request or do other things in the meantime, which results in much faster crawlings.

-In the ``parse`` callback, we scrape the links to the questions and yield a few more requests to be processed, registering for them the method ``parse_question`` as the callback to be called when the requests are complete.
+So, in the ``parse`` callback, we scrape the links to the questions and yield a few more requests to be done, registering for them the method ``parse_question`` as the callback to be called for each of them as they finish.

 Finally, the ``parse_question`` callback scrapes the question data for each page yielding a dict, which Scrapy then collects and